KatherineWang0527/CSCI596_Final_Proj/README.md

 Shader Development:

 Write fragment shaders to handle texture mapping, coloring, and any additional effects (e.g., shadows, outlines).
-Develop vertex shaders to handle transformations, although in a 2D context, these might be minimal.
+Develop vertex shaders to handle transformations, although, in a 2D context, these might be minimal.

 OpenGL Environment Setup:

-Initialize GLFW, create an OpenGL window, and set up a rendering context.
+Initialize GLFW, create an OpenGL window and set up a rendering context.

 Shader Integration: